 Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-The General Fund is the District's major fund, and only fund.
+The General Fund, the Special Education Special Revenue Fund, the Career and Technical Education (CTE) Fund and the Building Capital Projects Fund are the District's major funds.
+Nonmajor funds are aggregated and presented in a single column.